ravichas/AMPL-workshop-1/README.md

 * Click, the following "Open in COLAB" badge,[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ravichas/AMPL-workshop-1/blob/main/EDA_With_Harmonization_Using_AMPL.ipynb), to open the Google COLAB notebook

 * If you have trouble with the previous step, click **EDA_With_Harmonization_Using_AMPL.ipynb** link shown above to open a browser tab and then click on the "Open in COLAB" batge to view the live notebook.
-To save the notebook, you need click on "Make a copy".
+To save the notebook in your Google Drive -make sure you are logged in with your Google account-, you need click on "Copy to Drive".

 ## Supporting links